 Compound types can be constructed based on the primitive types.
-The Futhark type system is entirely structural, and type abbreviations are merely shorthands (with one exception, see Sizes in type abbreviations).
+The Futhark type system is entirely structural, and type abbreviations are merely shorthands.
 The only exception is abstract types whose definition has been hidden via the module system (see Modules).

+'''

-tuple\type ::= "(" ")" | "(" type ("," type)+ ")"
+tuple_type ::= "(" ")" | "(" type ("," type)+ ")"

+'''